Tewantin

 Tewantin is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-The population of the Tewantin statistical area (Lv2) was estimated at 11,333 as of November 2025.
-This figure reflects an increase of 169 people since the 2021 Census, which reported a population of 11,164.
-The change is inferred from AreaSearch's estimation of the resident population at 11,322 following examination of the latest ERP data release by the ABS in June 2024 and an additional 380 validated new addresses since the Census date.
-This level of population results in a density ratio of 420 persons per square kilometer.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 90.0% of overall population gains during recent periods.
+As of February 2026, the estimated population of Tewantin is around 11,334.
+This reflects an increase of 170 people since the 2021 Census, which reported a population of 11,164.
+The change is inferred from AreaSearch's estimation of the resident population at 11,322 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 383 validated new addresses since the Census date.
+This level of population equates to a density ratio of 420 persons per square kilometer.
+Population growth for Tewantin was primarily driven by overseas migration, contributing approximately 90.0% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections are applied where utilised.
-Anticipating future population dynamics, lower quartile growth of Australia's non-metropolitan areas is expected.
-The Tewantin (SA2) is projected to grow by 411 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 3.6% in total over the 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Anticipating future population dynamics, lower quartile growth of Australia's non-metropolitan areas is anticipated for Tewantin, expected to grow by 395 persons to 2041, reflecting a gain of 3.6% in total over the 17 years.

 Frequently Asked Questions - Population